Studies Show Working Overtime Is Basically Pointless

 If I kept going, hands wouldn’t start going down until we hit the 60+ hours per week mark.
 (See here, here, and here.)

 It’s a sad reality, but somehow we’ve come to believe it’s not only okay to work all the time, but that successful people – especially successful men – should be putting in endless work hours.
-After all, opportunity never sleeps, right?
-As it turns out, opportunity does sleep.
-It also takes breaks, and it knows when it’s time to turn work off; and it prefers if you do too.

 Researchers have found that putting in all those extra hours of work, specifically over 50 hours, can end up being a waste of time from a productivity standpoint.